DaddyLegba/CerberusTestNet/README.md

 ### Use the Cerberus Faucet

-To get test-XRP onto the Cerberus network, first generate XRPL Testnet credentials [here](https://xrpl.org/xrp-testnet-faucet.html).
-After you have generated the credentials, you can run the faucet system which transfers 500 test-XRP to the Coston network:
+To get test-XRP onto Cerberus Net, you'll first have to generate XRPL Testnet credentials [here](https://xrpl.org/xrp-testnet-faucet.html).
+After you've generated the credentials, you can run the faucet system which transfers 500 test-XRP to Cerberus Net:
 ```
 node faucet.js
 ```

-This program will ask for the XRPL Testnet credentials that you generated in the previous step, use these credentials to transfer value to the Coston network, and then save your Coston network credentials in a file called: `costonAccount.json`.
+This program will ask for the XRPL Testnet credentials that you generated in the previous step, use these credentials to transfer value to the Coston network, and then save your Coston network credentials in a file called: `CerberusNetAccount.json`.

-### XRP on MetaMask
+### ZIL on [Zillet]

+[Zillet] is an in-browser wallet & gateway to blockchain apps.
+[Zillet] can be downloaded [here](https://zillet.io/).
+Once you've completed storing your JSON private key in a [*secure location*](https:cerberusnet.zil/opsec-tips), you'll be ready to connect your test wallet with the Cerberus test net.

+### Connecting

-MetaMask is an in-browser wallet & gateway to blockchain apps.
-MetaMask can be downloaded [here](https://metamask.io/).
-After you have installed MetaMask, you can hook it into Coston by clicking the network drop-down button in the top-center of the MetaMask app, then selecting the 'Custom RPC' option and entering the following fields:
+Click the network drop-down button located at the top right corner of the test app.
+Select the 'Custom RPC' option and entering the following fields:

-- Network Name: `Coston Test Network`
+- Network Name: `Cerberus Test Network`
 - New RPC URL: `http://coston.flare.network:9650/ext/bc/C/rpc`
-- Symbol: `FXRP`
+- Symbol: `tEXC`

-After you have created and toggled to the Coston Test Network, you can now load in your Coston network credentials to MetaMask that were saved in the previous step to `costonAccount.json`.
+After you have created and toggled to the test network, you can now load in your Coston network credentials to MetaMask that were saved in the previous step to `costonAccount.json`.
 In MetaMask, click the 'My Accounts' button in the top-right corner of the app, navigate to 'Import Account' and then paste in your Coston network private key.
 After your account has loaded, you can refresh MetaMask by selecting the Coston Test Network RPC endpoint again in the network drop-down menu.
 Your balance of tokens on the Coston network should then appear as:

 ![XRP on MetaMask](https://github.com/flare-eng/coston/blob/master/costonMetaMask.png)